Suleiman I of Persia: First Coronation

-In the hours after the death of Abbas II, the yuzbashi (Note: The commander of the young ghulam units.)
+In the hours after the death of Abbas II, the yuzbashi (Note: The commander of the young gholam units.)
 Sulaman Aqa called for a meeting between the notables presented in the shah's camp.
 Behind the close doors, he told them that the shah was dead and that they should choose his heir before leaving for the capital, Isfahan.
 The shah's grand vizier, Mirza Mohammad Karaki, responded with "What do I know?" and "I have no knowledge of what goes on in the interior of the palace." when asked about the shah's offspring.
 It was the eunuchs of the inner palace that informed the notables of the existence of two sons, the nineteen-year-old Sam Mirza, and Hamza Mirza, who was only seven-years-old.

 The eunuchs, who were eager to have a pliable child on the throne and believed the rumour about Sam Mirza's blindness, announced their support for Hamza Mirza.
 The grand vizier also declared his support for Hamza Mirza's claim.
 At this point, Agha Mubarak, Hamza's lala (guardian), made an argument in favour of Sam Mirza, against his own interests and those of his eunuch colleagues.
 He accused the eunuchs of opting for Hamza Mirza for selfish reasons.
 He pointed out that Sam Mirza was not blinded by the orders of his father and argued that he was more worthier than a mere child.
 And at last, Agha Mubarak's argument prevailed.

 The Tofangchi-aghasi, (Note: The commander of the Safavid army's musketeer corps.)
 Khosrow Soltan Armani, by reputation the least trustworthy among the eunuchs, was chosen to go to Isfahan to announce the new heir before word of the death of Abbas II could spread.
 Sam Mirza, who had been surrounded by women and eunuchs all his life and had not seen the world outside of the harem, was then brought out of the inner palace, dazzled and unsure what to do with the responsibility thrust upon him.
 He was seized with panic when asked to appear before the throne room for the coronation, and reluctantly accepted the invitation because he assumed that he was being lured there simply to be murdered or blinded.

 On 1 November 1666, six days after Abbas II's death, Sam Mirza was crowned king under the name Safi II, after his grandfather, Safi I, at one o’clock in the afternoon in a ceremony persisted by Mohammad Bagher Sabzevari, the shaykh al-Islam of Isfahan.
 The new king received the heads of killed Uzbeks and rewarded the slayers with money.
 He also allotted money to 300 Turkish refugees from the Ottoman Empire, who had sought shelter in Isfahan.
 As a sign of smooth transition of power, Isfahan remained peaceful: the shops remained open and started doing their business with the new coins of Safi II, and everyday life remained unchanged.
 Foreign residents, who had locked their houses in fear of uprisings and looting, again emerged into the city.